JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

  Hello, my name is Jaeyeon Kim!
-I'm a first-year Ph.D. student at Harvard CS, prospectively advised by [Sitan Chen](https://sitanchen.com/) and [Sham Kakade](https://sham.seas.harvard.edu/).
+I'm a first-year Ph.D. student at Harvard CS, advised by [Sitan Chen](https://sitanchen.com/) and [Sham Kakade](https://sham.seas.harvard.edu/).

  My academic journey began in junior high school, with multiple awards in [Math Olympiads](https://rmms.lbi.ro/rmm2019/index.php?id=results_math).
 Since then, I've been driven by a passion for solving challenging problems through mathematics.
 Afterward, I earned a B.S. in Mathematics from Seoul National University, where I enjoyed organizing mathematical concepts in my own words.
+I got an A+ in all of the math courses that I have taken!!

- During my undergraduate years, I had the privilege of working with [Prof. Ernest Ryu](https://ernestryu.com/) in Optimization Theory-leading to the discovery of [H-duality](https://arxiv.org/abs/2305.06628)-a duality between first-order algorithms.
-Unlike conventional dualities, H-duality characterizes the relationship between algorithms themselves.
-My research has since extended to various setups. ([Mirror Descent](https://arxiv.org/abs/2311.17296), [Fixed-point problems](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=1bXthLsAAAAJ&citation_for_view=1bXthLsAAAAJ:9yKSN-GCB0IC)).
+ During my undergraduate years, I had the privilege of working in Optimization Theory with professors [Ernest Ryu](https://ernestryu.com/) and [Asu Ozdaglar](https://asu.mit.edu/).
+We have developed H-duality, a novel duality framework in optimization algorithms. ([1](https://arxiv.org/abs/2305.06628), [2](https://arxiv.org/abs/2311.17296), [3](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=1bXthLsAAAAJ&citation_for_view=1bXthLsAAAAJ:9yKSN-GCB0IC))

  At Harvard, my research has shifted toward Diffusion Models.
 With incredible advisors, my recent work on [Masked Diffusion Models](https://arxiv.org/abs/2502.06768) sheds light on their training and inference processes.
 My broader goal is to develop efficient generative models for discrete data while deepening our mathematical understanding of Diffusion Models.